LavrovLab/lavrovlab.github.io/_pages/home.md

 permalink: /
 ---

-We are a research group at the [Iowa State University](http://www.iastate.edu).
+We are a research group in the department of [Ecology, Evolution, and Organismal Biology](https://www.eeob.iastate.edu/) at [Iowa State University](http://www.iastate.edu).
 Our main research interests are the evolution of major groups of animals and their genomes.
-Our favorite animals are marine non-bilaterian taxa, including Porifera (sponges), Cnidaria (corals, jellyfishes), and Ctenophora (comb jellies).
+We are particularly focused on marine non-bilaterian taxa, including Porifera (sponges), Cnidaria (corals, jellyfishes), and Ctenophora (comb jellies).
-We are particularly interested in their mitochondrial biology and have characterized both their mitochondrial genomes and mitochondrial proteomes (the latter include more than one thousand proteins that are encoded in the nucleus, but function in mitochondria).
+While morphologically simple and moderately speciose, these groups harbor a large portion of animal genomic diversity that we are only now beginning to explore.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->